myasul/matt.y/content/static-pages/about/index.md

 When I'm not writing code, I probably am brewing coffee, working out, or spending time with loved ones.

 Please always feel free to say hi!
-I'm always happy to talk about technology, coffee, food, and anything in between!
+You can reach me by email at [yasulmatthew@gmail.com](yasulmatthew@gmail.com).
+I'm always happy to talk about technology, coffee, anime, and anything in between!